ieco-lab/scariR/vignettes/000_README_vignettes.txt

-v4- added koeppen climate download and use for selecting background points v5- added table indicating number of training points per model, added plot faceting v6- 2024-08-02- rework- updated SLF presence data and inclusion of other SSP scenarios
+v4- added koeppen climate download and use for selecting background points v5- added table indicating number of training points per model, added plot faceting v6- 2024-08-02- rework- updated SLF presence data and inclusion of other SSP scenarios v7- 2024-10-07- changed projection of maps to Behrmann conical equal-area